-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2024, and all reporting periods thereafter.
 Earlier application is encouraged.
-Management has not currently determined what effect implementation of this statement may have on the Authority's financial statements.
+Management has not determined what effect this statement may have on the Authority's financial statements at the time the statement is applicable.